bishnubista/safe-mcp-hackathon/docs/clients.md

 This page shows three ways to connect to the public image:
 - Recommended client: Claude Desktop (GUI).
 Use MCP Inspector for quick validation.

+Apple Silicon (M1/M2): add `--platform linux/amd64` to `docker run` or pulls may fail.
+On Intel/AMD hosts you can omit it.
 - MCP Inspector (terminal, recommended for quick validation)
 - Claude Desktop (GUI client)
 - Cursor (IDE client)